Project 4

 Checkpoint 1

-1. Build the circuit from Schematic A (LED Blinker) on your breadboard.
-You will design a blinking LED using the Arduino Nano.
+1. Build the circuit from Schematic A (Potentiometer-Controlled Servo) on your breadboard.
+Attach the one-sided arm attachment to the servo.

-// Assign variable to pin number for LED
+// Assign variable to pin number of Servo’s PWM pin

 void setup() {